Psy-Fer/interARTIC/README.md

 # interARTIC usage

 Before running interARTIC on your own nanopore samples, please refer to the detailed guide [here](https://psy-fer.github.io/interARTIC/usage/).
+If you want to run interARTIC on custom primer schemes or viruses, refer to the instructions [here](https://psy-fer.github.io/interARTIC/primers/)

 # Troubleshooting